Install¶

 configure: error: C preprocessor "/lib/cpp" fails sanity check

-you may have to specify true C preprocessor path to configure
+you may have to specify true C preprocessor path to configure command

-by adding an option like CPP=/usr/bin/cpp
+by adding an option like CPP=/usr/bin/cpp.

 Although the pmd command should be available with this compilation, this pmd may not be optimized to the system in which it is compiled.
 You might need to add some options relevant for the system in which it is compiled.